awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-working.md

 We recommend that you initially create and configure maintenance windows in a test environment\.

 **Before you begin**
-Before you create a maintenance window, you must configure access to Maintenance Windows\.
+Before you create a maintenance window, you must configure access to Maintenance Windows, a capability of AWS Systems Manager\.
 For more information, see [Setting up Maintenance Windows](sysman-maintenance-permissions.md)\.

 **Topics**
 + [Create a maintenance window \(console\)](sysman-maintenance-create-mw.md)